Pontiac Firebird (second generation): 1971

 The 1971 model year had a few minor changes to the Firebird.
 Fenders across all models now featured a one-year-only exhaust vent seen on the lower half of the fenders.
 The interior options also changed to the newer style collared bucket seats in the deluxe interior, and the previous year's seats with the headrest were no longer available.
 The rear seat console was introduced as an option, and Honeycomb wheels became available for all Firebirds.

 1971 saw changes to the way the engines were rated from the factory.
 GM mandated that engines no longer use SAE Gross horsepower ratings and use the SAE Net power ratings to help alleviate the rising cost of insurance for performance vehicles.
 The compression ratio was also lowered for some of the models, de-tuning the power rating for some of the engines as part of new requirements for low-leaded fuels, however, the engine options remained mostly unchanged from 1970.
 As the limit for the compression ratio was lowered, this allowed for larger displacement engines to become available.
 The 455 was now available for the Firebird in two configurations.
 The 455 engine was available in the L75 325 hp version and the LS5 335 hp HO version.
 Both the 455 and 455 HO were available as engine options for the Firebird Formula, but the Trans Am received the 455 HO as standard equipment.
+The 455 remains the largest displacement engine ever fitted to a standard production pony car.